 I detect tiny hairs in between that layer of consciousness linking them and whatever I have become.
 They come and go at the gas station on which I subsist.
 Mothers are my favorite.
 You need to leave here forms between the layers, and they always do.

 Jocelyn Paige Kelly is a graduate of Clarion West, the intensive six-week science fiction and fantasy short story writing program.
-Her short stories and poems have appeared in Evergreen Review, Forge Journal, Cadillac Cicatrix, Willard & Maple, Sanskrit, Dos Passos Review, Louisiana Review and Red Wheelbarrow.
-In May, 2014, she founded Helen: A Literary Magazine, a locally based literary magazine.
+Her short stories and poems have appeared in Evergreen Review, Forge Journal, Cadillac Cicatrix, Willard & Maple, Sanskrit, Dos Passos Review, Louisiana Review, and Red Wheelbarrow.
+In 2014 she founded Helen: A Literary Magazine, a locally-based literary magazine.